mixpanel/npc-mixpanel/README.md

 - Persona-driven behaviors that reflect different user types
 - Human-like timing and decision patterns

-The result: test data that actually reflects how real users behave on your site.
+The result: test data that actually reflects how autocaptured data in Mixpanel would look, making it perfect for demos, testing, and validation.

 ## ✨ Key Features